Senecio rowleyanus “String of Pearls”

 Can be grown indoors if given enough sunlight

-Typical water needs for a succulent.
+Requires less water than a typical succulent.
 Be careful not to over-water!

 Plant can grow up to 3″ (7.6 cm) tall, and can trail several feet in length

 Zone 10 (Minimum 30° F | -1° C)